AstroSnail/nixos-at-home/README.txt

 Usage examples:
-- `nix run .#yggdrasil update` to add/update the yggdrasil service in the current user's profile.
+- `nix run .#yggdrasil update` to add/update the yggdrasil service in the current user's profile directory.
-- `sudo nix run .#yggdrasil update` to do this on the root user's profile.
-  (this is necessary because the install scripts assume the profile directory belongs to the current user, and linking to /etc requires root, and idk how to do this better)
+- `sudo nix run .#yggdrasil update` to do this on the root user's profile directory. (this is necessary because the install scripts assume the profile directory belongs to the current user, and linking to /etc requires root, and idk how to do this better)
 - `sudo nix run .#yggdrasil install` to link the yggdrasil service in the profile to the system.
 - `sudo nix run .#yggdrasil remove` to unlink.
+- `sudo nix run .#yggdrasil env <whatever>` to run nix-env on the profile.
+- `sudo nix run .#yggdrasil help` to see a summary of things you can do.
 - You'll need to manually start and stop the service, e.g. `sudo systemctl start yggdrasil.service`
 - BEWARE that the install/remove script may depend on the module configuration,